flutils/frontline-registry-cleaner/README.md

   <a href="https://github.com/Eugeny/terminus/releases/latest"><img alt="GitHub All Releases" src="https://img.shields.io/github/downloads/eugeny/terminus/total.svg?label=DOWNLOAD&logo=github&style=for-the-badge"></a> <a href="https://ci.appveyor.com/project/Eugeny/terminus/build/artifacts"><img src="https://img.shields.io/badge/download-nightly%20build-magenta.svg?logo=appveyor&style=for-the-badge"/></a> <a href="https://gitter.im/terminus-terminal/community"><img alt="Gitter" src="https://img.shields.io/gitter/room/terminus/community.svg?color=blue&logo=gitter&style=for-the-badge"></a>
 </p>

-<div align="center">--</div><Br />
+<p align="center">--</p><br />

-<u>Frontline Registry Cleaner 2.0</u> was originally released in 2011 and distributed by several retailers in the UK.

-We procured the code from a company in Ukraine and promoted it through the Internet.
-It has a proprietary engine.

-In 2022, we revamped the GUI and some of the backend scanning functionality to bring it up to modern standards.
-The new system provides the means to manage the items to be scanned.
+Its need comes from the tendancy for Windows® PC's to collect junk files and erroneous registry settings.

+This can happen due to a number of reasons, however, it is mainly through updating Windows and the usage of apps.

+Whilst Microsoft provide a ["Disk Cleanup" tool](https://support.microsoft.com/en-us/windows/disk-cleanup-in-windows-8a96ff42-5751-39ad-23d6-434b4d5b9a68), and there are numerous "optimizer" systems that address the issue, none are customizable.
+We designed 2.1 to permit customizability, allowing people to define which types of files/settings to clean.

+If you have questions, you're welcome to [raise an issue](https://github.com/flutils/flcleaner/issues) or send us an email.

 -

-You're welcome to ask questions and / or contribute to the code with a PR.
+We'll eventually be updating [the wiki](https://github.com/flutils/flcleaner/wiki) with information on how it works.

 ---

 #### ⚠️ Requirements

 1. [VC++ Redistributable (x86)](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)
-2. [.NET Core 7.0+](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (x86 or x64 Windows SDK)
+2. [.NET 7.0+](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) (x86 or x64 Windows SDK)

-When running the app, you will need to an `x86` version of VC++ redistributable.
+Runtime requires VC++ redistributable `x86` >= 2015.

 ---

 #### 🚦 Changelog

-- [x] (02/04/2023) Upgraded .NET to 7.0 and changed interface
+- [x] (02/04/2023) Upgraded to .NET 7.0 and changed interface
 - [x] (25/01/2022) Upgraded UI to HD
 - [x] (24/01/2022) Added Setup project to deploy Win32 binaries, added MSIX for Microsoft Store submission
 - [x] (27/09/2020) Changed .NET target to 4.7, VS Studio 2019, Windows SDK